 - 1 cup old-fashioned rolled oats

-- 3 medium tart apples, such as Granny Smith, peeled and thinly sliced
+- 3 tart apples, such as Granny Smith, peeled and sliced

-- Whisk oats, whole-wheat flour, all-purpose flour, brown sugar, lemon zest, baking powder, salt, cinnamon and nutmeg in a large bowl.
+- Whisk oats, flours, brown sugar, lemon zest, baking powder, salt, cinnamon, and nutmeg in a large bowl.
 Work in the oil and apple-juice concentrate with a fork or your fingers until the mixture resembles coarse crumbs.

-- Bake until the top is golden and the apples are tender when pierced, 30 to 35 minutes.
+- Bake until the top is golden and the apples are tender when pierced (30-35 minutes).
 Cool completely on a wire rack.

 |Amount per serving|